B2B Lead Generation Glossary

 A B2B lead generation glossary is a comprehensive reference of essential terms that marketing and sales teams use to define, qualify, and hand off pipeline under board-level revenue pressure.
 Unlike scattered definitions that treat each concept in isolation, this glossary maps how vocabulary connects across the entire pipeline engine: lead type determines scoring threshold, scoring threshold determines handoff criteria, handoff criteria determines follow-up speed.

-When teams lack shared language around lead types, demand states, and qualification criteria, even well-funded programs fail to deliver predictable growth.
-This glossary defines terms the way revenue teams operationalize them, with scoring thresholds, SLAs, and handoffs in mind.
+Shared language matters more than most teams realize.
+When revenue teams lack aligned definitions around lead types, demand states, and qualification criteria, even well-funded programs fail to deliver predictable growth.
+Every term here is defined the way revenue teams actually operationalize it, with scoring thresholds, SLAs, and handoff timing built into each definition rather than treated as an afterthought.

 Foundational Concepts